 As soon as I thought of making these I got a huge kick out of naming them Party Animals.
 Hilarious, but if you hear groaning…it’s coming from my house.
 Regardless of how cheesy the name is, these turn out awesome.
 Your kid’s favorite animal holding that birthday candle minus those red eyes that are oh so typical for plastic creatures, awesome.
 Supplies - Mirror Design.
 You all know we love a good Anthropologie knockoff around here – so a couple of days ago when I was browsing online I came across this mirror.

 Cup Lights.
 Posted by: Cathy on Jun 03, 2012.
 Wax candle holders.
-A fun and easy project with a beautiful payoff.
-Learn how to make these Balloon Luminaries.
 Paper wreath.
 Paper apple.
-I grew up amongst canvasses and paint brushes, music notes and instruments.
 Soap.
 Leaf Boquets.
 Bath scrub and Salts.
 Fabric braclets.
 Wrapping paper, maps, etc cards.
 Friendship Bracelets.
 Little stars.
 Crayon Art.
 Citrus Salt Scrub.
 It’s that time of year.
 Where you need all the exfoliation you can get!